 Beach and City Guides

-Your first stop on a trip to Florida should be its official tourism website, Visit Florida, which offers plenty of free Florida vacation guides, featuring a collection of electronic resources—from eBooks to printable PDF brochures—in French, German, Spanish, and English.
+Your first stop on a trip to Florida should be its official tourism website, which offers plenty of free Florida vacation guides and a collection of electronic resources—from eBooks to printable PDF brochures—in French, German, Spanish, and English.

-If you're hoping to get more specific with where you're going in Florida, each city and most beaches in the state also come with their own visitor's website and online resources.
-Check out the Daytona Beach, Fort Lauderdale, Jacksonville, Kissimmee, Miami, and Tampa Bay Area vacation planning guides for specific information about these popular southern cities.
+If you're hoping to get more specific within Florida, each city and most beaches in the state also offer a visitor website and digital resources.
+Check out the Daytona Beach, Fort Lauderdale, Jacksonville, Orlando, Miami, and Tampa Bay Area vacation planning guides for specific information about these popular southern cities.